mediaexplorer74/TsinghuaNetUWP/README.md

 My goal is to research the "notification service" block and the "background tasks" block.

-I plan tu use this app's "design language" (black "metro-style" background, etc.) and all of this architecture "patern" :)
+I plan to use this app's "design language" (black "metro-style" background, etc.) and "architecture patern" :)

 ## Screenshots